Error plugin

 import { GenericError } from '@merkur/plugin-error';

-throw new GenericError('Operation failed.', {
+const error = new GenericError('Operation failed.', {

-reason: 'api_error'
+reason: 'api_error',

 Server-side Express Middleware